-10 Material, personnel, hygienic, organizational and other conditions necessary for realizing the FEP BE
+10 Material, Personnel, Sanitary, Organizational and Other Conditions for Implementing the FEP BE

 Education based on the FEP BE should be accompanied by the corresponding conditions.
 In accordance with conceptual educational documents, generally binding regulations and standards, pupils' educational needs and teachers' requirements, the FEP BE defines the necessary material, personnel, hygienic, organizational and other conditions.